Ive discography

-South Korean girl group Ive has released one studio album, seven extended plays, three single albums, twenty-one singles, and two promotional singles.
-As of September 2025, the group had sold over 12 million album copies worldwide.
+South Korean girl group Ive has released two studio albums, eight extended plays, three single albums, twenty-five singles, and two promotional singles.
+As of May 2026, the group had sold over 13 million album copies worldwide.

 The group debuted on December 1, 2021, with the single album, Eleven, which peaked at number one on the Circle Album Chart and was certified 2× platinum by the Korea Music Content Association (KMCA) for selling 500,000 copies.
 Its lead single of the same name peaked at number two on the Circle Digital Chart as well as on the Billboard K-pop Hot 100, and was certified platinum for reaching 100,000,000 streams in South Korea.
 The Japanese version of "Eleven" was released as a physical single in 2022, peaking in the top ten of the Oricon Singles Chart and the Billboard Japan Hot 100, and was certified gold by the Recording Industry Association of Japan (RIAJ) for surpassing 100,000 copies sold.

 Ive released their second single album, Love Dive on April 5, 2022, which debuted at number one on the Circle Album Chart and was certified 3× Platinum for selling 750,000 copies.
 Its lead single of the same name topped the Circle Digital Chart for 4 weeks and ranked as the best-performing single of the year.
 The group's third single album, After Like, released on August 22, was their third number-one album on the Circle Album Chart and their first album to be certified million, surpassing over 1.7 million copies sold.
 Its lead single of the same name became their second number-one song on the Circle Digital Chart.
 Both "Love Dive" and "After Like" were certified platinum in South Korea and reached the top ten of the Billboard Global Excl.
 US.